-As shown in Table 1.1, this Plan captures \$22.4 billion in recommended direct City investments and \$15.6 billion in external agency investment, which total nearly \$38 billion in capital improvements citywide.
-This work is estimated to create nearly 170,000 local jobs over the next decade.
+As shown in Table 1.1, this Plan captures \$22.5 billion in recommended direct City investments and \$15.6 billion in external agency investment, which total \$38 billion in capital improvements citywide.
+This work is estimated to create over 170,000 local jobs over the next decade.